truenas/middleware/docs/userguide/index.rst

 If you will be using CHAP or mutual CHAP to provide authentication, you must create an authorized access in Services → ISCSI → Authorized Accesses
 → Add Authorized Access.
 This screen is shown in Figure 11.7a.

-**NOTE:** this screen sets login authentication.
+.. note:: this screen sets login authentication.
 This is different from discovery authentication which is set in Target Global Configuration.

 **Figure 11.7a: Adding an iSCSI Authorized Access**